 • Anxiety, irritability, or mood swings

-• Fear of trusting or forming relationships
+• Difficulty trusting or forming relationships

 • Guilt, shame, or low self-worth